Analyze your Amazon FBA Returns to Optimize Performance

-As a business owner, you already know that returns are a pain, especially on Amazon.
+As a business owner you already know that returns are a pain, especially on Amazon.

 This would be the case in any retail business.
 But if you sell through Amazon FBA, you’ll encounter unique challenges.
+Amazon FBA return fees can add to the financial burden with returns processing fees, restocking fees, and other hidden costs.

 But if you have all returns sent back to you instead of trusting FBA, you have a major time loss on your hands: you and your staff now have to take the time to assess each item yourselves and either resell as new, resell as used, or dispose of it in some other way.
 Time is money in your business.